geode-sdk/docs/docs/tutorials/modify.md

-# Modifying classes
+# Hooking / Modifying classes

-Haven't found what you need inside the api?
-Do you want to modify the behaviour of a Geometry Dash class because it is bad?
-Do you want implement new features?
-Look no further!
-Geode has the tool for you!
+At the centre of every modder's toolkit is **hooking**.
+If you don't know what that is, [read the handbook](/docs/handbook/chap0.md).
+If you know what that is and have made mods using gd.h + cocos-headers before, you should know how it works in Geode.

 ## Modifying a function